This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 The next stage of making this Wild Rose is to make a center.
 It’s made by putting a little ‘button’ of yellow paste on the end of a wire and mounting small stamens around the edge.
 Refer to Video at 03:54

-I am now going to mount the center onto a wire so I take a 24g green wire and make a hook on the end of it with my tweezers.
+I will now mount the center onto a wire, so I take a 24g green wire and make a hook on the end of it with my tweezers.
 Refer to Video at 04:46

 Once the wire is in place in the gumpaste button, I’m going to make sure to cover the hook adequately so that it doesn’t come out.
 I’ll need two of these centers.
 Refer to video at 05:30